-Triple Crown Horse Feed Pioneered Shredded Beet Pulp As Superior Source of Fiber & Calories In Equine Diets.
+Shredded Beet Pulp: Superior Source of Fiber & Calories In Equine Diets

 Shredded Beet Pulp for Your Horse?
 Of Course!

 Triple Crown Nutrition was the first feed company to incorporate shredded beet pulp into its formulas, outside of the racing industry, when it introduced Triple Crown Senior.
-Since then, Triple Crown expanded its product line of beet pulp-based feeds to include Complete and Growth.
-It also uses beet pulp in two pelleted feeds, Low Starch and its newest product, TLC-Total Lifetime Care.
+Since then, Triple Crown expanded its product line of beet pulp-based feeds to include Complete and Growth and the pelleted feed, Low Starch.
+It now also includes, Senior Gold and the pelleted feed, Perform Gold.

 Shredded beet pulp is a great ingredient for a number of reasons.
 First, the fiber content is very low in lignin, which is hard for horses to digest.
 It also increases the calorie content to about the same as oats or about a third higher than grass hay.
 In addition, the longer fiber length of shredded beet pulp makes the particle size closer to what is desired for horses, making it a better alternative over pelleted fibers.
 Furthermore, the starch and sugar content (NSC) is very low—about 12%.